Wilhelmina of the Netherlands: Marriage

 On 7 February 1901 in The Hague, Queen Wilhelmina married Duke Henry of Mecklenburg-Schwerin.
 Although she was devoted to her spouse at the time of their wedding, it proved in the long run to be an unhappy marriage that did little more than meet its obligation by producing an heir.
 Prince Henry was known to have had numerous extra-marital affairs, at least one of which resulted in illegitimate offspring.
 On 9 November, nine months after her marriage, Wilhelmina suffered a miscarriage.
 On 4 May 1902, she gave birth to a premature stillborn son.
+This may have been an abortion, needed to save her life after a typhoid infection.
 Her next pregnancy ended in another miscarriage on 23 July 1906.
 During this time Wilhelmina's heir presumptive was her first cousin once removed William Ernest, Grand Duke of Saxe-Weimar-Eisenach.
 Next in line was her cousin Marie Alexandrine of Saxe-Weimar-Eisenach.

-As it was assumed that the former would renounce his claim to the Dutch throne and that the latter was too elderly to become queen, Marie Alexandrine's eldest son, German Prince Heinrich XXXII Reuss of Köstritz, stood in line to succeed Wilhelmina if she had no surviving children.
+As it was assumed that the former would renounce his claim to the Dutch throne and that the latter was too elderly at 57 to become queen, Marie Alexandrine's eldest son, German Prince Heinrich XXXII Reuss of Köstritz, stood in line to succeed Wilhelmina if she had no surviving children.
 Prince Heinrich had close associations with the German Imperial family and military, so there were fears that were the Queen to remain childless, the Dutch Crown "was bound to pass into the possession of a German prince, whose birth, training, and affiliations would naturally have led him to bring Holland [sic] within the sphere of the German Empire, at the expense of its independence, both national and economic", according to one contemporary publication.
 The birth of Princess Juliana, on 30 April 1909, was met with great relief after eight years of her childless marriage.
-Juliana formed a close relationship with her mother, who suffered two further miscarriages on 23 January and 20 October 1912.
+Wilhelmina, who formed a close relationship with her daughter, suffered two further miscarriages on 23 January and 20 October 1912.
+Wilhelmina and Juliana would be the last Dutch royal babies to survive childbirth until Juliana's daughter Beatrix was born in 1938.

 World War I

 Before the First World War began, Wilhelmina visited the powerful German Emperor Wilhelm II.
 The emperor thought he could impress the ruler of a relatively small country by telling her, "My guards are seven feet tall and yours are only shoulder-high to them."
 The queen smiled politely and replied, "Quite true, Your Majesty, your guards are seven feet tall.
 But when we open our dikes, the water is ten feet deep!"
 She was very wary of a German attack, especially in the beginning.
 Partly due to her political influence, the Netherlands remained neutral during World War I. However, the Allies included the Netherlands in their blockade of Germany, intercepting all Dutch ships and severely restricting Dutch imports to ensure that goods could not be passed on to Germany.
-Furthermore, the Russian revolution by the Bolsheviks in 1917 cost the queen almost 20% of her financial assets.
+Furthermore, the Russian Revolution by the Bolsheviks in 1917 cost the queen almost 20% of her financial assets.